global-input/global-input-react/README.md

  - [Mobile Encryption & Signing](https://globalinput.co.uk/global-input-app/mobile-content-encryption)
  - [Mobile Content Transfer](https://globalinput.co.uk/global-input-app/mobile-content-transfer)

-This is a React wrapper around [the GIA JS Extension](https://github.com/global-input/global-input-message) to make it even more straightforward to introduce mobile integrations to React applications.
+Also, this is a React wrapper around [the GIA JS Extension](https://github.com/global-input/global-input-message) to make it easier for the React JS application to have mobile extension.

 ## Setup